gradualgames/ggvm/README.md

 - The game totally freezes.
     - Are you using Sprite 0 Hit?
 GGVm does not natively support this bit.
 It does however support Sprite 0 Hit based status bars via a special register.
-See Virtual Registers Reference below.
+See Virtual Registers Reference.

 - Inexplicable odd behavior, glitches, etc.
     - There are a couple of things that can cause this.
 The most likely